 The duration of the award should be no more than five years and should be commensurate with the work proposed.
 Award duration can be less than five years.

 AFRI limits indirect costs to 30% of the total Federal funds provided (or 42.857% of total direct costs) under each award.
+Indirect costs of subawards should be included when calculating indirect cost percentage of the application.
 When preparing budgets, you should limit your request for the recovery of indirect costs to the lesser of your institution’s official negotiated indirect cost rate or the equivalent of 30 percent of total Federal funds awarded.
 See Part V section 7.9 of the NIFA Grants.gov Application Guide for further indirect cost information.

 Yes.
 For additional information, please see the data management FAQs page.